 The Moral Character Subcommittee of the Committee of Bar Examiners frequently refers Bar admissions applicants to the LAP.
 Where Applications for the Determination of Moral Character reflect misconduct indicating that an applicant might benefit from the services of the LAP, the Committee of Bar Examiners offers the applicant an opportunity to have their application held in abeyance while they participate in the LAP.
-During the period of abeyance, the LAP assesses each applicant's recovery, provides recovery support, monitors participation and reports to the Committee.
-During 2006, the Committee referred 13 applicants to the program.
+During the period of abeyance, the LAP assesses applicants' recovery, provides recovery support, monitors participation and reports applicants' compliance with their LAP Participation Plan to the Committee.
+During 2007, the Committee referred 24 applicants to the Program.